This article was last updated by on

 A healthy potting medium ensures the healthy growth of the plant, ensuring lush, green spearheaded leaves.

-All you need to do is ensure to follow the regular care guide, use the correct potting mix, and change the soil every 1-2 years.
+All you need to do is follow the regular care guide, use the correct potting mix, and change the soil every 1-2 years.

-Follow this guide to check your Arrowhead plant soil and nutritional requirements!
+Follow this guide to check your Arrowhead plant soil and fertilizer requirements!

 Leave a Reply